varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	Allows values from a set of constant strings. `Note` that the C-type is a string, not a C enum.

+	Enums will be passed as fixed pointers, so instead of string comparisons, also pointer comparisons with ``VENUM(name)`` are possible.

 HEADER
 	C-type: ``const struct gethdr_s *``